domaincrafters/ddd_deno_application/README.md

 ## Features ✨

-- **UseCase Interface**: Defines a standard for executing business logic with provided input.
+- **UseCase Interface**: Defines a standard for executing business logic with provided input and output.
-- **OutputPort Interface**: Represents a presenter interface responsible for presenting output data from a use case.
+- **OutputPort Interface**: Represents a presenter interface responsible for presenting extra output data from a use case.

 ## Installation 📦